OnChainSurvivor/OnChainSurvivor/README.md

 Onchain Survivor is a web-based top-down survival game that utilizes AI and  Web3 technologies to enable  a new kind of browser game experience.
 Players will navigate an AI generated 3D Blockchained environment to do what they do best...
 Survive!

-## Game Overview 🎮
+## Overview 🎮 & Key Features 🔑

 **Title**: Onchain Survivor
 **Genre**: Top-Down, Survival Roguelite
 **Platform**: Web
 **Technology**: Web3, Blockchain Integration, AI **Objective**: Complete challenges in an arena, defeat enemies, level up, and upgrade abilities.

-Onchain Survivor aims to combine the addictive gameplay of survival roguelite games with the innovative potential of generative AI and  blockchain technology, creating a unique and engaging experience for players around the world.
-Enjoy a dynamic and challenging survival experience set within the exciting world of blockchain.

-### 🔑Key Features🔑

-- **Decentralized Gameplay**: Enjoy a truly consensus based, decentralized experience.
+**Decentralized Gameplay**: Enjoy a truly consensus based, decentralized experience.
 No central server required.
 No log ins.
 No external dependencies beyond your connection with the blockchain.
 You can keep a copy of the client and fire it up!
-- **Blockchain Integration**: Interact with the dynamic blockchain technology and data, The game uses block data to generate the difficulty.
+**Blockchain Integration**: Interact with the dynamic blockchain technology and data, The game uses block data to generate the difficulty.
 And the strong playerbase consensus sets the game experience on a daily basis.
-- **3D Graphics**: Experience 3D graphics powered by Three.js, in any browser.
+**3D Graphics**: Powered by Three.js, in any browser.
-- **Cross-Platform**: Survive directly Either desktop or mobile, without the need for additional hardware.
+**Cross-Platform**: Survive directly Either desktop or mobile, without the need for additional hardware.
 Simple is best.
 You can even play from your wallet!
-- **Variable Gameplay**: Every experience is different on a daily basis, yet all players taking the challenge keep in sync!
+**Variable Gameplay**: Every experience is different on a daily basis, yet all players taking the challenge keep in sync!
-- **Leveling Up**: Defeating enemies grants experience points (XP).
+**Leveling Up**: Defeating enemies grants experience points (XP).
 Upon leveling up, players can choose from various abilities.
-- **Power-Ups**: Enemies may drop power-ups, experience, and abilities.
+**Power-Ups**: Enemies may drop power-ups, experience, and abilities.
 Very low chances.

+Onchain Survivor aims to combine the addictive gameplay of survival roguelite games with the innovative potential of generative AI and  blockchain technology, creating a unique and engaging experience for players around the world.
+Enjoy a dynamic and challenging survival experience set within the exciting world of blockchain.

 ## Art Style 🎨